Warrenpoint – Things to know, do and see!

 In the summer, a ferry operates across Carlingford Lough transporting passengers from Warrenpoint to Omeath in County Louth.

-A walk along the promenade in Warrenpoint is stunning no matter what the time of year or wether conditions.
+A walk along the promenade in Warrenpoint is stunning no matter what the time of year or weather conditions.

-Although it might not be the most pleasurable experience to get socked by an incoming wave from Carlingford lough coming over the wall!
+How about getting soaked by an incoming wave from Carlingford lough coming over the wall?

 The video below shows an angry storm in January 2014.

-International Guinness Blues on The Bay Festival in Warrenpoint – Spring Bank Holiday Weekend Warrenpoint County Down – 23 – 28th May 2018
+International Guinness Blues on The Bay Festival in Warrenpoint – Spring Bank Holiday Weekend Warrenpoint, County Down at the end of May every year.

 Check out the video of the BBC Ralph Mclean Show broadcasting live from the Blues on The Bay Warrenpoint.